Ingredients

 Preparation

-1. Preheat the oven to 350 F. Lightly oil a 9"x5" loaf pan and set aside.
+1. Preheat the oven to 350 F. Lightly oil a 9"x5" loaf pan and set aside.2.
+In a medium-sized mixing bowl, sift together the flour, sugars, baking soda, salt and cinnamon.

 3. In a large mixing bowl, whisk together the almond milk and cider vinegar and let stand for 2 minutes.
 Add the mashed banana (I've used a food mill with great results), canola oil, and vanilla extract, whisking until well combined.
 Add the dry ingredients to the wet, mixing until just combined (do not over-mix!).
 Pour the batter into the prepared loaf pan.
 Sprinkle cinnamon sugar on top (it makes a lovely crust for the bread).
 Bake for about 1 hour, or until a toothpick inserted into the center emerges clean.
 Allow the bread to cool on a wire cooling rack for 20 minutes before serving.
 Serve warm or at room temperature.